GoogleCloudPlatform/guest-agent/README.md

 can be disabled by setting `mtls_bootstrapping_enabled = false` under `[MDS]` section in `instance_configs.cfg` file.

-Local root trust store is updated by running `update-ca-certificates` or `update-ca-trust` tool based on the OS or by adding cert to `Cert:\LocalMachine\Root` on Windows.
-This can be separately disabled by setting `cacertificates_update_enabled = false` in under the same `MDS` section.
+Use of native trust stores like `Certificate Store` on Windows which hosts both Client Credential and Root certificate and `/etc/pki/ca-trust/extracted/pem/tls-ca-bundle.pem` on Linux that hosts root certificate is disabled by default.
+It can be enabled by setting `skip_native_store = false` under the same `MDS` section.

 ## Metadata Scripts